graeme-winter/dials_tutorials/iucr-2026/WORKFLOW.md

-# Processing in Detail: Simple Insulin to Learn Workflow (CCP4 / APS 2024)
+# Processing in Detail: Simple Insulin to Learn Workflow (IUCr 2026)

 ## Introduction